straw-hat-team/adr/adrs/2068541249/README.md

 import { useMyQuery } from 'react-query';
 ```

-That configuration brings some key questions about the application.
+That configuration brings some critical questions about the application.

-How do we know if those imports comes from `node_modules` or the imports are
+How do we know if those imports come from `node_modules` or the imports are
-part of our code base?
+part of our codebase?

 Although it may be simply to answer the question by scanning the directories and
 files under `./src`.

 In other cases like `import { useMyQuery } from 'react-query';` where you
-also may have `react-query` as a dependency and you used `./src/react-query`
+may have `react-query` as a dependency, and you used `./src/react-query`
 directory to store your React Query related things as an example, you need to
-also scan the files to make sure that the imports don't belong to a dependency
+scan the files to make sure that the imports don't belong to a dependency
 package.

-Also, how does the module resolve resolution works?
+Furthermore, how does the module resolve resolution works?

-It may not be possible to answer such question without knowing the underline
+It may not be possible to answer such a question without knowing the underline
 tools configurations.

 It may be the case that a tool would scan `./src` first, and then `node_modules`,